 This joint venture of the five South Suburban Christian Schools is in need of volunteers for receiving donations, sorting, and clerking in the store.
+We are responsible to staff the store two months per year and this will be noted in the Weekly Announcements and South Scenes.
+Each parent is encouraged to serve a four-hour shift each year.
 Donations of gently used clothing, furniture pieces, and household items are also needed.
 The store is located at 4339 S. Division in Wyoming.